What Vehicles Can I Drive With Each Licence Code?

 If you need a licence for work purposes, consider:

-- Code EC (Code 14) for long-haul trucking careers — this is the most in-demand commercial licence
+- Code EC (Code 14) for long-haul trucking careers, as this is the most in-demand commercial licence

 For a full overview of all codes, visit our driving licence codes guide.